 Don’t Expect Sole Custody

-In short, don’t expect to get sole custody.
+In short, don’t expect to get sole custody of your child in New Jersey.
 If you go to a family law attorney and ask for sole custody, and that attorney tells you, “Yeah, let’s go, let’s do it,” chances are you’re with somebody who either doesn’t know his or her job very well or doesn’t really care as much about serving the client as they do as advocating for the client.
 There’s nothing wrong with that.
 You really should take the contents of this blog to heart and ask that person if they really think they’re going to overcome everything that I’m mentioning.
 If the answer is yes, they can go for it.
 If they can’t give you that answer, then it’s not going to happen, and I don’t recommend you do it.